thomasmfish/ATAT/README.md

 * A histogram of optical densities with clear annotations as a PNG file.
 * a csv with the following statistics: min, max and mean optical density for amino acid groups to an accuracy of 1 decimal place.

+### How To:

+This would be distributed via PyPI and/or conda-forge and would be installable that way.

+Once installed, the tool can be accessed via, the command line using the following arguments:

+`atat -i INPUT_FILE [-o OUTPUT_DIRECTORY] [-n OUTPUT_NAME] [-dp DECIMAL_PLACES] [-im {PNG,JPEG,TIFF}]`

+Arguments in square brackets are optional.